 What, I ask, is more wonderful than the beauty of God?
 What thought is more pleasing and wonderful than God’s majesty?
 What desire is as urgent and overpowering as the desire implanted by God in a soul that is completely purified of sin and cries out in its love: I am wounded by love?
 The radiance of divine beauty is altogether beyond the power of words to describe.

 This excerpt from St. Basil the Great’s Detailed Rule for Monks (resp.
-2,1: PG 31, 908-910) on the love of God is used in the Roman Office of Readings for Tuesday of the 1st week in Ordinary Time.
+2,1: PG 31, 908-910) on the spark of love of God and the radiance of divine beauty is used in the Roman Office of Readings for Tuesday of the 1st week in Ordinary Time.
+The accompanying biblical reading is taken from Sirach 11: 12-28.
 St. Basil is one of the greatest of the Early Church Fathers and is revered by both East and West as a Doctor of the Church.